AmandaDPerez/psych-145/content/course/_index.md

 <b>Course Format</b>: Asynchronous and 100% online.

 ### Contact/Office Hours
-Office Hours will be done via signs-ups (link on Piazza).
-All communication will be done via Piazza.
-If you email me or message me on canvas, I cannot gaurantee that I will be able to respond to you in a timely manner.
+Office Hours will be done via signs-ups (link on Canvas).
+All communication will be done via Canvas.
+Put "Psych 145" in the subject.
+If you email me (or message me on canvas without the subject line of psych 145), I cannot guarantee that I will be able to respond to you in a timely manner.

 ## Schedule